Rohan’s Ultimate Guide to Personal Finance

 I’ve received a lot of questions about managing one’s personal finances over the last couple months, as many of my friends start new jobs or internships.
 I’ve been interested in personal finance for a while now, so I decided to write this basic guide up in the hopes that it will answer many common questions and be useful for years to come.

 Why should you listen to financial advice from me?
 Honestly, I have no idea.
 Perhaps you shouldn’t.
 I’m not rich in any definition of the word, don’t make a significant amount of money, and I haven’t, nor do I expect to, ever hit it big in the stock market.
-I have however, taken the time to read multiple books on investing, do a lot of research, and spend a lot of time thinking for myself, and these are a summary of what that work has yielded.

 Who this Guide is For